xiaodongli1986/pythonlib/README.md

 A collection of python routines, and a powerful programme py_Plot.

-To use it, firstly download and install anaconda
+Download and install anaconda

 	http://continuum.io/downloads

-Then add something like this to ~/.bashrc:
+In ~/.bashrc

 	export pythonlibPATH=/home/xiaodongli/software/pythonlib
 	export PYTHONPATH=${pythonlibPATH}:${PYTHONPATH}
 	export PATH=${pythonlibPATH}/bin:${PATH}

-To use the libraries, type this in your source
+To use the libraries

 	import stdA as stdA
 		or you can type "execfile('/home/xiaodongli/software/pythonlib/stdA.py')"